sesvxace/lexicon/README.md

 -----------------------------------------------------------------------------
   This script is designed to function entirely through a REPL or script calls (although the latter is not recommended).
 As such, all of the available functionality of this script is available through simple methods.
-This script also organizes RGSS3 script information primarily by "file" name -- that is, the name of the script as defined in the RMVX Ace Script Editor.

   In order to browse the source code of a script, simply use the provided `SES::Lexicon.browse` method with the file name of the script you wish to